Gino Albertengo

-Gino Agustín Albertengo (born 4 July 2003) is an Argentine footballer who plays as a striker for Chilean club San Luis de Quillota on loan from Atlético Rafaela.
+Gino Agustín Albertengo (born 4 July 2003) is an Argentine footballer who plays as a striker for Atlético Rafaela.

 Club career

 Born in Egusquiza, Argentina, Albertengo started his career with Atlético Rafaela.
 He made his senior debut in the Copa Argentina match against Talleres on 2 March 2021 and signed his first professional contract on 29 April 2022.

 In 2024, Albertengo had stints on loan with Unión de Sunchales and San Jorge.
 In January 2025, he moved to Chile and joined San Luis de Quillota on a one-year loan.

 Personal life

 Gino is the younger brother of the professional footballers Mauro and Lucas Albertengo.
 His brother Martín played football at amateur level in the Liga Rafaelina.